After a bad break-up or a divorce, you often look back and wonder, “What was I thinking? How did I ever think this was going to work out well?”

 How can you avoid this kind of mistake?

 1) Be honest about your own emotional health — is your picker broken?

 Plain and simple.
 Time will tell you a lot about someone.
 We all have unconscious ideas about marriage and partnership.
 We absorbed them when we were children, and watched our parents try to have a relationship.
 Often, they don’t come to the fore until a commitment is real.
-It takes time to figure out if you’re making assumptions or having expectations about being in a committed relationship that aren’t obvious on the surface.

 4) Make sure you can fight fairly before you get married.